fluttercandies/flutter_photo_manager/README.md

 }
 ```

-But if you're pretty sure your callers will be only called after permissions are granted,
+But if you're pretty sure your callers will be only called
-you can configure the plugin to ignore permission checks:
+after the permission is granted, you can ignore permission checks:

 ```dart
 PhotoManager.setIgnorePermissionCheck(true);